Fileup Title Formatting Guide

 The above will set titles to something like this:

 My title on Oct 12, 2010

 The previous example is actually not recommended if you intend to take more than one note per day, since another note will overwrite the previous one.
-(Even the default format will overwrite an existing note each year if they coincide to the exact same second that two notes are uploaded.)
+(Even the default format will overwrite an existing item if they coincide to the exact same second.)
 Such example was actually used to further show how customization is possible between apostrophes which will add to a more descriptive title.
 There must be no spaces between apostrophes and parentheses, so if you wish to add blank space please do so between apostrophes as shown above.